So... What's a Flea?

 Victor® The Ultimate Flea Trap™

 The Victor® Ultimate Flea Trap™ is your ideal solution for indoor flea control.
 This trap eliminates fleas without the use of harmful poisons and chemicals.

 The Ultimate Flea Trap™ works on a simple principle: It uses the heat from a light bulb to attract fleas.
 They hop to the trap and stick to a glue disk.
 When the disk fills or becomes covered in dust, you can put in a replacement glue disk.
 With the replacement disk, your trap is ready to take down the next generation of fleas.

 The Ultimate Flea Trap™ features a patented dome design to keep your family and pets from coming in contact with the glue.
 The trap boasts an unbelievable 93% catch rate, which makes the Victor® The Ultimate Flea Trap™ one of the best flea control products on the market.

 The Victor® The Ultimate Flea Trap™ can be used year round and draws fleas from up to 30 feet away.
 This trap plugs into any standard outlet.

 Using Safer® Brand Diatomaceous Earth can quickly destroy a flea population thanks to its unique method of attacking insects.
 This powder is spread in strategic locations and kills fleas and other insects within 48 hours of exposure.
 It’s available in a 4 lb bag.

 Diatomaceous Earth is a mechanical insecticide, meaning insects can’t build up an immunity.
-This is because D.E. doesn’t rely on chemical reactions to kill insect.
+This is because D.E. doesn’t rely on chemical reactions to kill insects.
 Instead, it’s the very makeup of D.E. that proves so deadly to fleas and other insects.
 While it feels like a fine powder to humans, that’s not the case with insects.
 When insects interact with D.E., they are exposed to microscopically small sharp edges that tear through their exoskeletons.
 These cuts leave their moist innards exposed and the insects dehydrate and die.